-The AC approved the annual IA plan in January 2013, which continued to focus on the major core loans and deposits operations, processes and controls.
-The AC received regular reports during 2013 on the progress of the audit work under the IA plan.
-IA observations on control, operational and human lapses and recommendations to address them were also reviewed and discussed at the AC meetings.
+The AC approved the annual IA plan in January 2014 and received regular reports during 2014 on the progress of the audit work under the IA plan.
+IA observations on operational and human lapses and recommendations to address them were also reviewed and discussed at the AC meetings.
 The AC was satisfied that recommendations made were dealt with by Management in a timely manner with any outstanding recommendations being closely monitored and reported back to the AC.

 The AC reviewed the effectiveness and adequacy of the IA function including its resources through a review of the IA activities on a quarterly basis as well as its annual assessment of the IA function.
-The assessment was facilitated through the use of an evaluation framework modelled on the evaluation framework recommended in the ACGC Guidebook.
-The evaluation framework is comprehensive and covers IA organisation, resources and continuing training, audit plans, work scope, quality of reports and recommendations, IA Charter and IA internal control assessment.
+The assessment was facilitated through the use of an evaluation framework which covers IA organisation, resources and continuing training, audit plans, work scope, quality of reports and recommendations, IA Charter and IA internal control assessment.
 Based on the assessment, the AC is satisfied with the quality and effectiveness of the IA function and that the IA function is currently adequately resourced and has appropriate independent standing within the Company to perform its functions effectively.
-During the year, the AC has approved the appointment of an external assessor to provide an assessment of the quality of the IA function including a review of certain audit programmes and the work relating thereto will commence in 2014.